MD2Korg/howto.md2k.org/docs/sensors/troubleshooting.md

 - Restart the phone, wait one minute and check again.
 - Make sure the wrist sensor is charged.

+## mCerebrum app crashing
+If the app crashes perpetually:

+- Clear all data from the DataKit app.
+- Clear all data from the mCerebrum app.
+- Delete the configuration folder located in the internal memory `/mCerebrum`
+- Make sure you have installed the proper update for each app.
+- Delete the mCerebrum app from the phone and re-install it.

 ## Microsoft Band
 If you are experiencing bad data quality: